syncfusion-content/blazor-docs/blazor/diagram/undo-redo.md

 Diagram tracks the history of actions that are performed after initializing the diagram and provides support to reverse and restore those changes.

-> A new blazor diagram component which provides better performance than the existing diagram control in Blazor WebAssembly App.
+> A new blazor diagram component which provides better performance than this diagram control in Blazor WebAssembly App.
 It is available in preview mode.
-Refer the [Link](https://blazor.syncfusion.com/documentation/diagram-component/undo-redo)
+Refer the [Link](https://blazor.syncfusion.com/documentation/diagram/getting-started)

 ## Undo and redo